ORNL/TASMANIAN/Doxygen/Installation.md

       within Tasmanian, the name BLAS in CMake or run-time options indicate the dependence and usage of both BLAS and LAPACK
     * CUDA is a C++ language extension that allows Tasmanian to leverage the computing power of Nvidia GPU devices, which greatly enhances the performance of `evaluateFast()` and `evaluateBatch()` and a few other calls
-    * HIP/ROCm is very similar to CUDA but uses AMD GPU devices instead, Tasmanian works with both backends
+    * HIP/ROCm is very similar to CUDA but uses AMD GPU devices instead, Tasmanian supports a HIP backend
+    * DPC++/OneAPI is the Intel alternative to CUDA and HIP, Tasmanian supports a DPC++ backend
     * Matrix Algebra on GPU and Multicore Architectures (MAGMA) is a library for GPU accelerated linear algebra developed at the University of Tennessee at Knoxville
     * MPI allows the use of distributed memory in Bayesian inference, parallel model construction, and send/receive grid through an MPI comm